 The trick to getting ad music right is to pull the audience into the narrative without distracting them from the point, and one of the best ways to do this is with classical music.

 What kind of commercials use classical music?
 Every kind!
-Whether an advertiser is promoting a brand new company or spreading the word an all-new instant coffee, theres sure to be a classical piece out there to complement it.
-(When we say out there, what we really mean is in our production music catalogue of over 175,000 tracks – head to our Discover page to start exploring our tracks right now.
+Whether an advertiser is promoting a brand new company or spreading the word an all-new instant coffee, there’s sure to be a classical piece out there to complement it.
+(When we say out there, what we really mean is in our production music catalogue of over 200,000 tracks!).
+Register now for the full experience.

 The Best Examples of Classical Music in Advertising